AI-vidence/antakia/docs/examples/california2.md

 ![](../img/rules.png)

 Actually, Skope rules is a binary classifier : it predicts wether a record belongs to your selection (positive) or not (negative).
-The dots in blue correspond to the positives records of the rules found, for both VS and ES.
+The dots in blue correspond to the positive records of the rules found, for both VS and ES.

 Under the title "Rule(s) applied to the values space", you can read the rules that have been found : Here, it is `MedInc <= 7.409 and AveRooms >= 5.502 and Latitude <= 37.355`.